neuralsorcerer/matrix/README.md

 vLLM Engine [Aruments](https://docs.vllm.ai/en/latest/serving/engine_args.html) can be specified in the deploy_applications arguments.
 The default values for popular models are in [llm_config.py](matrix/app_server/llm/llm_config.py).
 Other useful args
 * `model_name`: a huggingface model name or a directory containing checkpoints.
 * `name`: the default app_name.
-* `model_size`: map a non huggingface model to the defaults in the config file.
+* `model_size`: template to apply when model is from a directory, such as 8B, 70B, 405B etc, templates are from the llm_config.py file.
 * `max_ongoing_requests`: the max concurrent requests to each replica.
 * `min_replia` and `max_replica`: the num of replicas ranges auto-scaled based on num of Ray workers.
 * `use_grpc`: enable grpc by adding `{'use_grpc':  'true'}`.